IRHPC/irhpc.github.io/docs/compiling/08_singularity.md

 ## What is Singularity?
 Singularity is a container platform, similar to Docker.
 It allows our users to create and run containers in a way that all the software pieces of the package can be reproduced.
-Users can build a container on ther local computer and then run it on Elja or pull existing images from the [Singularity Library](https://cloud.sylabs.io/library) or [Docker Hub](https://hub.docker.com)
+Users can build a container on their local computer and then run it on Elja or pull existing images from the [Singularity Library](https://cloud.sylabs.io/library) or [Docker Hub](https://hub.docker.com)

 ## Singularity basic usage

 Singularity offers a docker like container system.